-This post is sponsored by and created in partnership with Schleich®.
+This farm party post is sponsored by and created in partnership with Schleich®.

 Although I was compensated to create this party, all of my opinions and thoughts are 100% my own.
 Also, this post contains affiliate links.
 For more information, see my disclosures, here.

 Hi Friends!
 Oink, Moo, and Cock-a-Doodle Doo!
 I’m excited to celebrate with you!
 I’m so thrilled to share with you all today my recent Farm Party project that I created in partnership with Schleich®.
 Springtime is such a perfect time of year to host a farm themed birthday party or play date for your kids.
-In this post I’ll be sharing a bunch of fun, simple farm party ideas and inspiration—foods, easy activities, and graphic designed printables (some free ones, too, in the Printable Library!)—so you can re-create this celebration at home in no time.
+In this post I’ll be sharing a bunch of fun, simple farm party ideas and inspiration—foods, easy activities, and graphic designed printables (some free ones, too, so be sure to fill out the form at the bottom of this post)—so you can re-create this celebration at home in no time.

 Schleich has such an amazing collection of farm figurines that are a part of their Farm World Collection.
 I am so impressed with their quality and durability.
 My boys love playing with them and they really do foster imaginative play!
 My little guys make up such fun and creative adventures for their animals.
 It’s been really sweet to watch!
 Also, there are so many to choose from.
 Be sure to check out the whole collection at a store near you.
 Now, onto the farm fun!